Software You Need If You Want to Globalize Your BusinessBy Jenn Fulmer Print

 Customer relationship management (CRM) software is crucial for keeping your customers organized and engaged.
-Businesses looking to go global should consider choosing a CRM with artificial intelligence (AI) that can engage with customers without employee input to lower operating costs and improve customer satisfaction.
+Businesses looking to go global should consider choosing a CRM software with artificial intelligence (AI) that can engage with customers without employee input to lower operating costs and improve customer satisfaction.

 Many AI-powered CRMs include smart chatbots, allowing your customers to get answers to their questions no matter what time of day it is.
 This is a major help for businesses serving consumers in multiple time zones because your business hours may not always coincide with when they need help.